Manishearth/manishearth.github.io/source/drafts/ffi.md

 ```

-Note that if you forget to add a `Drop` implementation for `T`, this won't work.
+Note that if you forget to add a `Drop` implementation for `T`, this will silently forget to clean up the contents of the vector.
 See [the next section](#mirror-types) for some ways to handle this by creating a "safe" mirror type.

+ [^4]: C++ name mangling <a href="https://en.wikipedia.org/wiki/Name_mangling#How_different_compilers_mangle_the_same_functions">is not standardized</a>, so any function with the C++ ABI will generate a `#[link_name = "_Z1foobarbaz"]` attribute on the Rust side, and the exact string used here will differ across compiler implementations and platforms.
+Since GCC and Clang follow the same scheme, most people will encounter this problem when their code doesn't work on Windows due to MSVC using a different scheme.

 ## Mirror types